hovancik/stretchly/README.md

 `posLongitude: 71`

 #### Editing postpone functionality
-In the config file, you can edit `microbreakPostpone` and `breakPostpone` to enable or disable ability to postopne breaks, `microbreakPostponeTime` and `breakPostponeTime` to change postopone time in milliseconds, `microbreakPostponesLimit` and `breakPostponesLimit` to change number of allowed postpones per break, and finally, `microbreakPostponableDurationPercent` and `breakPostponableDurationPercent` to change percentage of break in which user can postpone the break.
+In the settings file, you can edit `microbreakPostpone` and `breakPostpone` to enable or disable ability to postopne breaks, `microbreakPostponeTime` and `breakPostponeTime` to change postopone time in milliseconds, `microbreakPostponesLimit` and `breakPostponesLimit` to change number of allowed postpones per break, and finally, `microbreakPostponableDurationPercent` and `breakPostponableDurationPercent` to change percentage of break in which user can postpone the break.

 #### New version notification
-In the config file, set `notifyNewVersion: false,` to disable new version notification.
+In the settings file, set `notifyNewVersion: false,` to disable new version notification.

 #### Play sound at the start of the micro/break
-In the config file, set `microbreakStartSoundPlaying: true,` to start a microbreak with a sound.
+In the settings file, set `microbreakStartSoundPlaying: true,` to start a microbreak with a sound.
 Same for `breakStartSoundPlaying`.

 ## Install [![Github All Releases](https://img.shields.io/github/downloads/hovancik/stretchly/total.svg)](https://github.com/hovancik/stretchly/releases/latest)